ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

   ``ufs-mrweather`` includes both pre- and post-processing steps, while ``ufs-mrweather_wo_post`` includes only pre-processing step.
 In the current version of the UFS MR Weather App, the pre-processing step need to be run to generate initial conditions for the UFS Weather Model.
-  In this case, the raw input files are provided by `NOAA Operational Model Archive and Distribution System (NOMADS) <https://nomads.ncep.noaa.gov/pub/data/nccf/com/gfs/prod>`_ and please be aware that the NOMADS server only keeps last 10 days data.

 Here is an example on NCAR machine Cheyenne with the ``$USER`` shell environment variable set to your cheyenne login name: